Exploring Nonlinear Drift Waves: Limiting Cases and Dynamics: Abstract

 \section{Abstract}

-A general nonlinear equation for drift waves is derived, incorporating both the nonlinear electron density term (scalar nonlinearity) and the ion vorticity term (vector nonlinearity).
-It is noted that the Hasegawa-Mima (HM) equation [A. Hasegawa and K. Mima, The Physics of Fluids 21, 87 (1978)] includes only the ion vorticity term, while it omits the nonlinear electron density term, which is a dominant nonlinear effect.
-The general nonlinear equation reduces to the Korteweg–de Vries (KdV) equation [H. Saleem, Physics of Plasmas 31, 112102 (2024)] if the normalized electrostatic potential is assumed to depend only on a single spatial coordinate along the direction of predominant wave propagation, i.e., $\Phi = \Phi(y)$.
-If the scalar nonlinearity is artificially neglected and a two-dimensional dependence of the electrostatic potential is assumed, $\Phi = \Phi(x, y)$, the equation reduces to a Hasegawa-Mima-like equation, which admits solution in the form of dipolar vortices.
-It is further pointed out that, in the presence of a Boltzmann density distribution for electrons, the HM equation was derived using the approximation $\frac{\partial_t \tilde {n}_i}{n_{i0}} \simeq \partial_t \Phi$, whereas the more accurate expression $\frac{\partial_t \tilde{n}_i}{n_{i0}} \simeq \partial_t (\Phi + \frac{1}{2} \Phi^2)$ should be used.
+A general equation for drift waves is derived incorporating both nonlinear electron density perturbation and ion vorticity effects.
+It is emphasized that the well-known Hasegawa–Mima (HM) equation for drift waves [A. Hasegawa and K. Mima, Phys.
+Fluids 21, 87 (1978)] includes only the ion vorticity term and neglects nonlinear electron density contribution that naturally arises from the electrons Boltzmann response.
+If ion vorticity term is ignored, then the general nonlinear equation reduces to an equation which can give two-dimensional soliton solution under an appropriate coordinate transformation.
+Furthermore, under the assumption that the normalized electrostatic potential depends only on one spatial coordinate along the predominant propagation direction, i.e. $\Phi = \Phi(y)$, the equation reduces to one-dimensional KdV equation [H. Saleem, Phys.
+Plasmas 31, 112102 (2024)].
+Conversely, if the nonlinear electron density term is artificially suppressed and a two-dimensional potential $\Phi = \Phi(x, y)$ is considered, the equation reduces to Hasegawa–Mima equation supporting dipolar vortex solution.
+Because the HM equation ignores nonlinear electron density term, it cannot support one- or two-dimensional soliton solutions.
+Finally, the limiting forms of the general nonlinear equation are also briefly discussed using the reductive perturbation method (RPM).